php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 Remember, Eloquent will automatically determine the proper foreign key column on the `Comment` model.
 By convention, Eloquent will take the "snake case" name of the owning model and suffix it with `_id`.
 So, for this example, Eloquent will assume the foreign key on the `Comment` model is `post_id`.

 Once the relationship has been defined, we can access the collection of comments by accessing the `comments` property.
-Remember, since Eloquent provides "dynamic properties", we can access relationship methods as if they were defined as properties on the model:
+Remember, since Eloquent provides "dynamic properties", we can access relationship functions as if they were defined as properties on the model:

     $comments = App\Post::find(1)->comments;